taext/gem/README.md

     echo "Hello" | gm2

-when called without arguments, **gm2** takes input from the keyboard
+when called without arguments, **gem** takes input from the keyboard

     gm2